Real Estate Investing

 The more you’re able to deduct, the less tax you have to pay – and the more money you can make from your rental property.

 The only situation in which you can actually sit back, relax, and cash the checks that will come rolling in is if you work with external help.
 It’s also the easiest and cleanest way to ensure the income remains passive in the eyes of the government.
 By putting the responsibility of managing the day-to-day operations in the hands of a partner like Belong, you are guaranteeing that someone other than yourself will be taking on the lion share of the work.

-Belong will take most of the major time-killing responsibilities of owning a rental property off your plate: we will prepare your home for the market, stage it, photograph it, list it, show it, perform background checks on each and every applicant, and draw up the lease agreement.
+Belong will take most of the major time-killing responsibilities of owning a rental property off your plate: we will prepare your home for the market, photograph it, list it, show it, perform background checks on each and every applicant, and draw up the lease agreement.
 Then we will take care of any maintenance request that emerges over the course of the lease.
 We also take care of collecting rent, and if worse comes to worst, handle the eviction process.

 For all these services, property managers will charge you 5-10% of the rent on average.
 Beware though, that many property managers — even the reputable ones — will find ways to nickel and dime you.
 They might upcharge for taking photographs of the place, or for creating the kinds of videos and 3D tours that have become commonplace in the age of COVID; they’ll make money off the top when you have to pay a contractor; and if they do have to evict someone, there’s often a fee associated with that, too.
 That’s why it’s critical to do your research before hiring anyone to help you manage your rental; make sure to interview them, and know what questions to ask.